 With new technology always comes with its share of concerns.
-For example, most SIP Providers do not (or cannot realistically) provide actual emergency services (911, 112, 999, etc).
-While this may or may not be a problem, because of cell phone and legacy telephone technology still being very available, the issue still needs to be addressed by both regulators and providers alike before SIP services can become completely relied upon.
+For example, providing emergency services (911, 112, 999, etc) can be very problematic.
+In the US, as of this summer, SIP providers will be required to provide E911 services.
+However, until this becomes effective, many providers simply inform their customers that emergency services are not available.
+While this may or may not be a problem, considering that cell phone and legacy telephone technology are still very available, the issue still needs to be addressed by both regulators and providers alike before SIP services can become completely relied upon.
 Several high-profile lawsuits have been filed recently that have highlighted the importance that regulators and legislators put on a reliable 911 service, and this is an area that needs careful consideration by any enterprise considering an all-IP PSTN interconnect.